 Google also announced an accessibility-focused update to its Live Caption feature and Google Maps.

 The feature seems to be quite useful for those who have dyslexia, language learners, and anyone who makes typos.
-The company is also working on Google Maps, which will show the accessible places wheelchair icon.
+The company is also working on Google Maps, which will show accessible places with wheelchair icons.
 This icon will appear in the Business Summary section, which will help people with disabilities find accessible businesses and venues.
 Previously, users needed to check the map’s accessible places feature to see if a place had a step-free entrance.

 In addition, the company is also adding support for French, Italian, and German.
 This will work even when the device is offline, aimed at helping people who are hard of hearing, deaf, or in noisy environments.
-Google also announced a closed beta for a new feature within its Lookout app.
+Google also announced a closed beta of a new feature within its Lookout app.
 With this, users who are blind or have low vision can use the Google DeepMind AI-powered app, which makes descriptions of images without alt text or captions.